Home breadcrumb back arrow Back to All Blog

 • The GAO reported that the government-wide FOIA backlog surpassed 200,000 requests in FY2022.
 State-level non-compliance fines reach $10,000 per occurrence.

-• NASPO ranked modernizing procurement as the #1 priority for state procurement offices in both 2024 and 2025, including digitizing contracts and record-keeping.
+• NASPO ranked modernizing procurement as the #1 priority for state procurement offices in both the negotiated amount and 2025, including digitizing contracts and record-keeping.

 • The records request problem is a symptom.
 The underlying cause is that procurement handles buying, and nobody handles managing what’s already signed.